a4000/CDExcelMessenger/README.md

 <img src="cimcb_logo.png" alt="drawing" width="400"/>

 # CDExcelMessenger
-CDExcelMessenger.py has functions that allow passing data between an Excel file and a Compound Discoverer (CD) results file.
-There is also a function to convert data exported from CD into the TidyData format.
+CDExcelMessenger.py has functions that allow passing data between an Excel file and a Compound Discoverer (CD) results file (updateCDResultsFile() and updateExcelFile()).
+There is also a function to convert data exported from CD into the TidyData format (tidyData()).
 CDExcelNotebook.ipynb is a Jupyter Notebook that is designed to make it easy to use the functions in CDExcelMessenger.py

 ## Steps to use